hmemcpy/hmemcpy.com/source/_posts/2014-08-01-debug-symbols-dotpeek-and-long-paths-in-visual-studio.md

 {% asset_img image5.png %}

 What I did was copy the entire contents of dotPeek's `SymbolCache\CSharp` directory into a local directory `d:\sym`, and added it to the search list (pictured above).
-Also, I made sure to delete everything from the bottom list (Do not look for these source files) &ndash; if Visual Studio is unable, for any reason, to open a source file, it will add it to this blacklist.
+Also, I made sure to delete everything from the bottom list (Do not look for these source files) - if Visual Studio is unable, for any reason, to open a source file, it will add it to this blacklist.
 It was filled with the files I needed, so I removed them from the list.

 After doing this, I could go back to debugging, was was able to step into methods that were previously unavailable!